 Students wishing to attend should apply individually using copies of the application form, which requires teacher approval.
 Places are very limited and in the event of oversubscription, students’ academic profile and social context will be taken into account.
 Students are unlikely to receive a place if they are not expected to meet the basic admissions requirements for their course, and should check them here before applying for the visit.
 Those who have received a place on Oxford’s UNIQ Summer School are unlikely to also be offered a place for this visit.

-The deadline for applications is 5pm on 16 May 2014.
-Successful applicants will then need to return a parental consent form to confirm their place.
+*Please note that the deadline for applications has now been extended to 23 May 2014.* Successful applicants will then need to return a parental consent form to confirm their place.

 Oxford and Cambridge Application Forums (Year 13)